juliaatz/ShiftOperatorAlgebra/README.md

 The MATLAB code has been developed in MATLAB 2020b.
 For the Julia code a Pkg environment is available through the `Project.toml` and `Manifest.toml` files.
-These can be activated Pkg mode in the Julia REPL (press "]" after writing julia in the terminal) with the following commands:
+These can be activated Pkg mode in the Julia REPL (press "]" after writing julia in the terminal) with

         activate JuliaCode
         instantiate

+from the top directory or

+        activate .
+        instantiate

+from the Julia subdirectory.